jolie/docs/src/language-tools-and-standard-library/basics/communication-primitives/README.md

 ### Solicit-Response timeout

-It is possible to set the response timeout of a solicit-response by specifying the engine argument `responseTimeout` when running Jolie.
-Details can be found at page [Basics/Engine Argument](../engine-arguments/README.md).
+It is possible to increase the response timeout (1 min) of a solicit-response by specifying the engine argument `responseTimeout` when running Jolie.
+More details can be found at page [Basics/Engine Argument](../engine-arguments/README.md).

 ## Example